Christyjohntharakan/EcoSynth/README.md

 ## Project Details

 ### Overview
-_Your project uses Raman spectroscopy and AI to detect adulterants in herbal medicine.
+_ project uses Raman spectroscopy and AI to detect adulterants in herbal medicine.
 The AI model analyzes spectroscopic data to ensure authenticity and safety._

 ### Problem Statement
 _Adulteration in herbal medicine poses serious health risks and compromises medicinal efficacy.
 Traditional detection methods are time-consuming and may lack precision.
 This project aims to develop an AI-powered system using Raman spectroscopy to efficiently detect and identify adulterants, ensuring the authenticity and safety of herbal medicines._